 MSc Environmental Engineering

-Why will a new MSc Environmental Engineering replace the current track Environmental Engineering?
+Why will a new MSc Environmental Engineering (ENV) replace the current track Environmental Engineering?

-The MSc programme CE focuses on structures, whereas the MSc programme Environmental Engineering focuses on water and environmental issues, which requires different knowledge and skills, hence a new programme is needed.
+The MSc programme Civil Engineering (CE) focuses on structures, whereas the MSc programme ENV focuses on water and environmental issues, which requires different knowledge and skills, hence a new programme is needed.

-If I do a MSc Environmental Engineering, will I get a different diploma?
+If I do an MSc ENV, will I get a different diploma?

-If you enroll in the current MSc Environmental Engineeringtrack (so before 2022), you can choose whether you want to get a CE or AES MSc degree.
-If you enter the MSc programme Environmental Engineering as from September 2022, you will receive an Environmental Engineering MSc degree.
+If you have enrolled in the current MSc Environmental Engineering track (so before 2022), you can choose whether you want to get a CE or Applied Earth Sciences (AES) MSc degree.
+If you enter the MSc programme ENV as from September 2022, you will receive an MSc ENV degree.

-Which jobs on the labour market are linked to the MSc Environmental Engineering?
+Which jobs on the labour market are linked to the MSc ENV?

-Due to developments such as making the economy more sustainable, there is a growing need on the labour market for Environmental Engineering engineers.
-Environmental Engineering engineers will find jobs in both the public and the private domain.
+Due to developments such as making the economy more sustainable, there is a growing need on the labour market for MSc ENV graduates.
+Environmental engineers will find jobs in both the public and the private domain.
 They will be working in design, project management, research & development, (international) consultancies and corporations, pilot plant operations, problem solving, model studies, policy making, sales and higher education.

-Is the MSc Environmental Engineering internationally oriented?
-Is the focus also on developing countries?
+Is the MSc ENV internationally oriented?
+Is the focus also on the global south?

 The domain of the environmental engineer is international; rivers, groundwater or air do not stop at borders and laws and regulations are often international as well.
 The research projects of the lecturers are spread all over the world, especially in the global south.
 As a student, you can participate in this in a multidisciplinary project, internship or MSc thesis.
 Examples and projects within the modules will also have international themes.

-Are there comparable MSc programmes to MSc Environmental Engineering at other universities and what are the differences?
+Are there comparable MSc programmes to MSc EnNV at other universities and what are the differences?

-The following programmes are the most closely related to the MSc programme Environmental Engineering, although there are essential differences:
+The following programmes are the most closely related to the MSc programme ENV, although there are essential differences:

 - Earth and Environment (WUR)